parduccinward/WhatsappClone_Project/README.md

 # Whatsapp Clone by parduccinward
-This Whatsapp Clone has academic purposes, it been created for starting to learn nowadays technology, especially React, so feel free to check it out and give it a try as you want!
+This Whatsapp Clone has academic purposes, it has been created for starting to learn nowadays technology, especially React, so feel free to check it out and give it a try as you want!

 Whatsapp Clone tiene fines academicos, fue creado para empezar a aprender la tecnología mas usada hoy en día,